Table of Contents here.

 “That sounds so…clinical,” Hopper said, sounding hurt.

 Ingrid sighed.
-“My dearest Hopper, again I have to explain it to you.
+“My dear, again I have to explain it to you.
 You are so attractive, but so goddamn emotionally unavailable.
 I can see why Charlize Theron liked you.
 You are good at the beginning of things, but you are so exhausting.
 You wore us out.”

 “What do you know about Charlize?”